Wynergyy/WyneOS/SECURITY.md

-The latest tagged version of this repository is considered supported.
+Wynergy Fibre Solutions Ltd maintains strict security controls across all repositories.

-\## Reporting Security Issues
+\## Reporting security issues

+If you discover a vulnerability, contact:

+security@wynergy.co.uk

-Do not open public issues for vulnerabilities.
+Do not open public issues for security-sensitive topics.

-At this time, there is no public security email inbox.

-Please use GitHub’s “Report a vulnerability” feature in the Security tab.
+\## Supported security practices

+\- Zero trust by default

+\- Signed commits

+\- Controlled CI/CD pipelines

+\- No secrets stored in repositories

+\- Mandatory audit trails

-\## Private Components
+\## Disclosure expectations

-Sensitive modules or keys must never be committed.

-Use private repositories for signing keys, activation engines, and internal logic.
+Wynergy will acknowledge valid reports and work with the submitter to coordinate responsible disclosure.